Team offense / the softball game

-You need to score runs to win games.
-What many don’t realize is that a good defence is a good offence.
-By limiting runs by opponents, you need less runs to win the game, and this starts with basic offensive strategy, which starts with putting the ball in play.
+You need to score runs to win softball games.
+What many believe is that a good defense is a good offense.
+By limiting runs by opponents, you need less runs to win the game, and this starts with basic offensive strategy and tactics, which starts with putting the ball in play.
 How are you going to produce runs against your opponents by using the strengths of your team to their fullest potential?

-A walk is another way that runners get on base.
-The amount that this happens though depends on the experience level of the team.
-Walks are not unusual with less experienced teams but is of course less common as the players gain experience and skill.
+A walk is another way that runners get on base if the pitcher is tiring or has trouble with control.
+The amount that this happens though depends on the experience level of the team and of course the abilities of the opposing pitcher.
+Walks are not unusual with less experienced teams and can actually be more common as the players gain experience and skill.

 - the strength and experience level of your team